Bernard Mills Interview

-Evolved over the years as a desire to record the passing scene.
+My interest certainly evolved over the years as a desire to record the passing scene.

 4. Do you have a favourite steam loco and diesel train that you like to photograph?

-Favourite steam loco a GWR 45XX 55XX Prairie Tank, Diesel Class 52 Western.
+My favourite steam loco a GWR 45XX 55XX Prairie Tank, Diesel Class 52 Western.

 5. If you could travel back in time, where would you go to take railway photographs and why?

-Princetown Branch for that incredible moorland railway and steam in such a superb number of settings.
+Princetown Branch.
+For that incredible moorland railway and steam in such a superb number of settings.

 6. Which do you prefer, colour or black and white photos and why?

-Colour, portrays the actual scene and liveries etc.
+Colour because it portrays the actual scene and liveries etc.

 7. Is there any other photographer that you considers as a kind of idol?